learn-co-curriculum/dsc-ordering-and-limiting/README.md

 SELECT * FROM cats ORDER BY age DESC LIMIT 1;
 ```

-> **Note:** When you would only like the first result (or one result as is the case in the example above) you can use the sqlite3 method `.fetchone()` which, instead of returning a list of results, returns the first result (or the record at index 0). you can use this in-place of or in conjunction with `LIMIT 1` in order to get back a single element.
+> **Note:** When you would only like the first result (or one result as is the case in the example above) you can use the sqlite3 method `.fetchone()` which, instead of returning a list of results, returns the first result (or the record at index 0). you can use this in place of or in conjunction with `LIMIT 1` in order to get back a single element.

 ```python